minhongzhu/ffgt/ReadME.md

 ```

-Note that raw files (.zip) of SBM-PATTERN-NEW datasets should be put under `./dataset/SBM-PATTERN/` in FFGT Directory.
+Note that raw files (e.g. PATTERN_010.zip) should be put under `./dataset/SBM-PATTERN/` in FFGT Directory.